jewel/clearskies/protocol/core.md

 --------------------

 Once an encrypted connection is established, the peers usually ask for each other's file tree listing.
+This step is not required in all cases, for example if two peers have multiple open connections with each other they wouldn't share manifests on all of them.

 Each access level has its own way of creating file listings.
 The file listing and a signature are together called a manifest.

 A read-write peer will generate a new manifest whenever requested by a peer from the contents of its database.
-It contains the entire contents of the database, including the database "version" timestamp.
+It contains the entire contents of the database, including the database "revision" number.
 The file entries should be sorted by path.
 Its own peer_id is also included.
 The entire manifest will be signed (using the key-signing mechanism explained in the "Wire Protocol" section) except when being sent to other read-write peers.